siavashre/OMKar/README.md

       - **Centromere Count**: Each path includes the number of centromeres present, which should ideally be one to indicate a valid chromosome structure.
 3. **Structural Variation BED File (`{name}_SV.bed`)**:
    - A BED format file detailing the locations of structural variations (SVs) identified in the genome.
 This file is useful for visualization in genome browsers and compatibility with other bioinformatics tools (e.g., UCSC Genome Browser).
 4. **Structural Variation Summary File (`{name}_SV.txt`)**:
    - A summary of structural variations identified, including types (e.g., deletion, inversion, duplication), positions, confidence scores, and additional details like zygosity and allele frequency in the smap file format.

+In `OMKar_report/`:
+1. **Report Summary (`dashboard.html`)**:
+    - Open in a browser, this gives the summary HTML report for all samples ran.
+The summary includes the tally of SVs on each sample, prediction of disruption on DDG2P genes, and a summary visualization of the karyotype.
+It also links to the individual sample's HTML report.
+2. **Sample Report (`{name}.html`)**:
+    - Open in a browser, this gives the HTML report for a particular sample.
+This report is separated by chromosome clusters.
+Each cluster includes the ISCN SV list, predicted disrupted DDG2P genes, Molecular Karyotype output, tabulated BED file of the SV calls not incorporated, and a visualization of the chromosome cluster.

 ### License
 MIT License.